mkornyev/ReEntryWiki/Feature-Backlog.md

 ### 2. Hard coded URLs
 * The SMS and Email templates use hard-coded application paths for links.

+### 3. System Testing
+* The system lacks seriously in code coverage and view testing.
+Most notably...
+1. Concurrency Tolerance
+* There has been no testing of concurrency in the system.

 <br>

 ## B Level (Usability Impairing)